hrokr/Heartbeat/README.md

 #### Oh yes, yes it can.
 Even if you take out 2/3's of them.

-## How I Learned to Stop Worrying and Love -- Or At Least Accept FFT
+## How I Learned to Stop Worrying and Love -- Or At Least Accept FFT by building a toy model

 Heartbeat frequency cut-off           |  Visualizing Heartbeat Data